 At FILUET GROUP, we believe that the Direct Selling industry has much to benefit from technological innovations such as automated product access points.

 Automated retail provides brands with an intuitive, discreet and highly engaging solution that goes beyond traditional vending.
-The new breed of automated retail stores does not only provide secure, around-the-clock product access, but these storeowners also know who is viewing which products.
-They also monitor market trends, automatically order products when supplies run low, dispense items from shopping list that have been assembled online or via a mobile device, accept online, e-wallet, credit card, and cash payments and dispense change.
-More importantly, automated retail stores can also serve as an effective “last mile” delivery solution.
-Local pick-up stations are essential tools in improving customer convenience and are key for future growth via e-commerce.
+The new breed of automated retail stores does not only offer secure, around-the-clock product access, but these storeowners also know who is viewing which products.
+They also monitor market trends, automatically order products when supplies run low, dispense items from a shopping list that have been assembled online or via a mobile device, accept online, e-wallet, credit card, and cash payments and dispense change.
+More importantly, automated retail stores can also serve as a practical “last mile” delivery solution.
+Local pick-up stations are essential tools for improving customer convenience and are essential for future growth via e-commerce.
 Direct Selling corporations across the globe are already implementing innovation in this space through the use of drop-box solutions.

 Automated retail is a natural extension to any Web store, and it empowers the customer to make their convenience.
-As a standalone product access solution, the Automated retail store furthers as fundamental new approach to retailing and to ‘last mile’ distribution, while providing organizations an inexpensive way to test new points of sale that were previously inaccessible.
+As a standalone product access solution, the Automated retail store furthers as a fundamentally new approach to retailing and to ‘last mile’ distribution while providing organizations an inexpensive way to test new points of sale that were previously inaccessible.